Easy Mexican BBQ Recipes, Side Dishes & Food Ideas

 Some bags of coal come with built in firelighters, so all you have to do is light the outside of the bag.

-How to Cook on a BBQ
+How To Cook On A BBQ

 Be sure to wait until the BBQ has reached peak heat.
 You can control your temperature further by creating two different heat profiles for your BBQ.
 Simply pile your fuel on one side, so that you have a direct heat on one half and an indirect heat on the other.
 For things that need a little more cooking time sear first, then place on the cooler side to slowly reach perfection.